 Where to Base Yourself for a First Trip to Rome

-Rome is far more walkable than the map suggests.
-The historic core is only about three kilometres across, so where you sleep decides whether you spend your trip strolling past fountains or staring at a metro timetable.
-Below you will find an honest breakdown of Monti, Trastevere, Centro Storico, Prati, Termini and Testaccio, with who each one suits, real price ranges and how easy it is to get around on foot.
+Here’s the part nobody says out loud: the prettiest neighborhood in the photos is often the wrong one to sleep in.
+The best area to stay in Rome for first-timers is almost always a central pocket where the big sights are a walk, not a commute — and Rome is far more walkable than the map suggests.
+The historic core is barely three kilometres across, so where you sleep decides whether you spend your trip strolling past fountains or staring at a metro timetable.
+Below is an honest breakdown of Monti, Trastevere, Centro Storico, Prati, Termini and Testaccio — who each suits, real price ranges, and how easy it is to get around on foot.
+The one we moved to on day two might surprise you.

 Find Your Hotel in Rome

-The Six Rome Neighborhoods Compared at a Glance
+The Seven Rome Neighborhoods Compared at a Glance

 Centro Storico — The Classic First-Timer Choice